telerik/fiddler-jam-docs/portal/users.md

 The viewer role comes with the following advantages and limitations:

-- The viewer can access all logs that are added to the account workspace.
+- The viewer can access all logs that are added to the organization workspace.
+Password-protected logs can only be accessed from a viewer with knowledge of the password.
 - The viewer can't access logs not added to a workspace.
 - The viewer can't edit and remove logs added to the workspace.